Posts

 Image

 Memo: Saturday, 3/22/25 Regarding: Jeff Roderick’s Burn at 300 Thomas Road, Farmington, MO 63640 The SFM-PBA successfully completed the organization's fourth successful burn today!
-The burn site was prepared beginning in late February, with final preparations completed the day before and morning of the burn.
+The burn site was prepared beginning in late February, with final preparations completed the day before and the morning of the burn.
 Preparations included: Blowing out all fire lines.
 Cutting snags.
 Scattering and burning piles of cut trees.
-Flagging the site including labeling ignition, ending and reference points per the burn plan.
-Staging of equipment including 5-back pack sprayers, 6-drip torches 1-chain saw, 6-4 gallon buckets of water, 1-40 gallon UTV sprayer.
+Flagging the site including labeling ignition, ending, and reference points per the burn plan.
+Staging of equipment including 5 backpack sprayers and 6 drip torches.
+1 chain saw, 6 four-gallon buckets of water, 1 forty-gallon UTV sprayer.
 Fueling and testing all equipment.
 SFM-PBA burn team: Cody, Byron, Ted, Dennis, Travis, Russell, Shannon, Christine, John, Traci, Jeff.
-Guests: Sue Roderick and Allison Bowman East MDC trainer: Jan Dellamano PHC Retired 9:00 am A safety and pre-burn planning meeting was conducted by Jeff.
-Teams and roles were assigned: Green Team Co...
+Guests: Sue Roderick and Allison Bowman East MDC trainer: Jan Dellamano (PHC Retired) 9:00 am: A safety and pre-burn planning meeting was cond...

 Russell's Burn